Arthur Hartley

 Arthur Clifford Hartley, CBE (7 January 1889 – 28 January 1960) was a British civil engineer.
 Graduating with a bachelor's degree from Imperial College London, Hartley worked for the North Eastern Railway and an asphalt manufacturer before joining the Royal Flying Corps during World War I. He became a qualified pilot, with the rank of major and joined the Air Board where he was involved with the development of interrupter gear.
 His war work was rewarded with his appointment as an Officer of the Order of the British Empire (OBE).
 He left the corps after the war and spent five years as a consulting engineer before he joined the Anglo-Persian Oil Company (later Anglo-Iranian).

 During the Second World War Hartley was seconded to the government where he was involved in the development of the bombsight which sank the Tirpitz, the Operation Pluto pipeline project and the FIDO fog dispersion system.
 Following the war he was rewarded with an appointment as Commander of the Order of the British Empire (CBE), a United States Medal of Freedom and £9000 cash.
 He retired from Anglo-Iranian in 1951 and was elected president of the Institution of Mechanical Engineers.
 He was elected president of the Institution of Civil Engineers in 1959, but died three months into his tenure.

 Early life

 Hartley was born at Springbank, Hull on 7 January 1889 to George Thomas Hartley, a surgeon, and his wife Elizabeth Briggs.
 He was educated at Hymers College and Hull Municipal Technical College before attending the City and Guilds College, the engineering department of Imperial College London.
 He graduated with a third class honours bachelor's degree in engineering in 1910.
-After graduation he found employment with the North Eastern Railway in the office of their chief docks engineer at Hull and from 1912-14 with asphalt makers Rose, Down and Thompson Limited.
+After graduation he found employment with the North Eastern Railway in the office of their chief docks engineer at Hull and from 1912 to 1914 with asphalt makers Rose, Down and Thompson Limited.